nterasas/sql-data-warehouse-project/README.md

 ## License

-This project is licensed under the [MIT License].(LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modigy, and share this project with proper attribution.

 ## About Me